Categories

 Posted in Fruits, Sweet preserves, Wild foods

-Tagged food, foraging, fruit, jelly, Oregon grape
+Tagged food, foraging, fruit, jelly, Oregon grape, recipe

-3 Comments
+18 Comments